 What this did give me an opportunity to do was to revisit what I had originally wanted to use as my textbook back in 2012, Deborah Poole’s edited A Companion to Latin American Anthropology.
 In 2012, Poole’s edited volume was only available as a very expensive hardcover.
 Later, the price came into an acceptable range.
 Poole’s edited volume is definitely a unique resource, but it is also a product of its time.
 In retrospect, I was actually crazy to attempt to teach it as a textbook for undergraduates, but I did not have any other textbook options.
 I tried my best, and students also rose to the occasion.

 Books for teaching the Caribbean historically

 Over the years I’ve rotated a number of books through teaching Latin America.
-Since this year the Poole Companion is basically a reader that will open onto other materials, I am limiting the books to two that have worked well.
-I still find Matthew Restall’s Seven Myths of the Spanish Conquest (see this extended 2013 blog-post on Indigenous Allies and the Politics of Empire).
+Since the Poole Companion was basically a reader that opened onto other materials, I limited the books to two that worked well.
+I still like Matthew Restall’s Seven Myths of the Spanish Conquest (see this extended 2013 blog-post on Indigenous Allies and the Politics of Empire).
 I remain annoyed that Restall sees his revisionist history as allied to Jared Diamond’s Guns, Germs, and Steel, as Restall’s work thoroughly up-ends Diamond’s deterministic account.
 Nevertheless, Restall’s main points remain useful.

-I am also continuing to use Three Ancient Colonies: Caribbean Themes and Variations by Sidney Mintz.
+I also continued to use Three Ancient Colonies: Caribbean Themes and Variations by Sidney Mintz.
 Although Three Ancient Colonies is hardly Mintz’s most famous (or hard-hitting) work, I find the retrospective, historical, and story-telling aspects to be quite effective.